GeertJohan/ango/README.md

  - Re-genereate example ango service when ango tool was re-build or when .ango file changes.

 ### License
 This project is licensed under a Simplified BSD license.
-Please read the [LICENSE file][LICENSE].
+Please read the [LICENSE file](LICENSE).